Iravan: Following and temples

 The severed head of Aravan is a common motif in Draupadi's temples.
 Often it is a portable wooden head; sometimes this even has its own shrine in the temple complex.
 Icons of Aravan's head are also often placed on the corners and edges of Draupadi temple roofs.
 As a pey or bhuta (spirit), Aravan acts as a guardian against other spirits, for the temple itself, and also for the Patukalam ceremony.
 Patukalam, in the Draupadi cult, is the symbolic ground on which the Mahabharata war is ritually re-enacted.
 In the taluks of Thajavur, Kumbhakonam and Pattukkotai, Aravan's head is enshrined permanently in a mandapa or within a temple niche.
 The largest known Aravan head is found at the Hajiyar Teru temple in Kumbhakonam.

-Kuttantavar tradition

-Aravan is known as Kuttantavar in the cult which bears his name, and in which he is the chief deity.
-His main temple is in Koovagam, Tamil Nadu.
-Here, the marriage of Aravan and Mohini, Krishna's female form, and her widowhood and mourning, after Aravan's sacrifice, forms the central theme of an 18-day annual festival either side of the night of the full moon in the Tamil month of Cittirai (April–May).
-The day of the full moon is the central day of the festival, when Aravan's sacrifice is ritually re-enacted.